jez/auditors-webhook/README.md

    is commented out by default; uncomment it)
 1. Run `heroku config:push -e .env.prod` again

+We're also going to want to be able to verify that requests from GitHub are actually coming from GitHub:

+1. Run `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)` and note the output (or just come up with some random string).
+1. Uncomment `WEBHOOK_SECRET` from `.env` and add this string there.
+1. Add this string to the "Secret" field where you configured your repo (it was on the "Webhooks & Services" tab on GitHub)
+1. Run `heroku config:push -e .env.prod` to sync the config with Heroku

 That's it!
 You should be able to commit to any repo you configured with `Auditors: <GitHub username>` in the commit message and have issues be created.